Anesthetic:

 Two

-very old, weak lorises who got Diazepam in milk formula before being
+very old, weak lorises who got Diazepam in milk formula

 euthanized drank a little and immediately fell asleep 15.